isomerpages/sp-cdio/pages/CDIO International Working Meeting 2024.md

 ---
 # Introduction

 The CDIO Initiative and Singapore Polytechnic welcome you to the 2024 International Working Meeting (IWM).
 The focus of the International Working Meeting is the development of the CDIO organization.
+It is an active meeting, where different current CDIO tasks and activities are worked on.
+Typically, the topics are related to the CDIO activity plan, but other important themes can be worked on as well.

 The 2024 IWM takes place from:
 **September 25 to 26, 2024**